Blog traffic means more readers, subscribers, leads and sales. So how do we get it?

 Reach out and let businesses know you’ve got great content that their readers may appreciate, this could land you a link in their next email/newsletter.

 The best way to reach out to a relevant site is by phone.
 It’s instant communication but with one huge drawback.. people can be rude, say no and be outright distasteful.
-Cold calling is rough, especially when you’re just doing it to get some links and exposure.
+Cold calling is rough, especially when you’re just doing it to get links and exposure.

-I recommend you try cold emailing.
+As an alternative, I recommend you try cold emailing

-I’ve done it and it works.
 When getting this website off the ground, we did a lot of cold emailing.
 So much I never want to see another Excel spreadsheet again.

-If you’re not finding success, you can try the broken link method.
+If you’re not finding success, you can also try the broken link method.
 There’s an extra step in this and you’ll need a tool to accomplish it but it will increase your success rate.
 Scrapebox has a handy plugin for it.